ZachWatkins/zachwatkins.github.io/career/index.md

 **Angelo State University / Bachelor of Fine Arts**
 JUNE 2004 – DECEMBER 2008; SAN ANGELO, TEXAS

 My coursework focused on graphic design and typography.
-I was a member of the Honors program and as part of this coursework I created a plan and presentation booth on my proposal to reevaluate and redesign the university’s website to have an audience-based approach to its design and organization.
+I was a member of the Honors program and as part of my coursework I created a plan and presentation booth for a proposal to reevaluate and redesign the university’s website to have an audience-based approach to its design and organization.

 ## Certification